kcybulski/prosody-modules/mod_minimix/README.markdown

 Account based MUC joining
 =========================

-Normally when joing a MUC groupchat, it is each individual client that joins.
+Normally when joining a MUC groupchat, it is each individual client that joins.
 This means their presence in the group is tied to the session, which can be short-lived or unstable, especially in the case of mobile clients.